solofeed/go-grpc/README.md

 ## What is not done
 * updates the existing user(was problem with new mongodb driver)
-* Support for a TERM or KILL signal
+* support for a TERM or KILL signal
 * code quality checkers
 * tests